Sewerage: Maintenance and rehabilitation

 Severe constraints are applied to sewerage, which may result in premature deterioration.
 These include root intrusion, joint displacement, cracks, and hole formations that lead to a significant volume of leakage with an overall risk for the environment and public health.
 For example, it is estimated that 500 million m3 of contaminated water per year can leak into soil and ground-water in Germany.
 The rehabilitation and replacement of damaged sewers is very costly.
 Annual rehabilitation costs for Los Angeles County are about €400 million, and in Germany, these costs are estimated to be €100 million.

-Hydrogen sulfide (H2S) is indirectly responsible for biogenic sulfide corrosion and consequently, sewers need rehabilitation work.
+Hydrogen sulfide (H2S) is indirectly responsible for biogenic sulfide corrosion of iron sewers and consequently such sewers need rehabilitation work.
 Various repair options are available to owners over a large range of costs and potential durability.
 One option is the application of a cementitious material based on calcium aluminate cement, after a cleaning of the corroded structure to remove loose material and contaminants in order to expose a sound, rough and clean substrate.
 Depending on the concrete condition and contamination, the cleaning can range from simple high pressure jet water cleaning (200 bar) up to real hydro-demolition (2000 bars).

 One method to ensure sound concrete is exposed is to verify that the surface pH is superior to 10.

 As for any concrete repair, the state-of-the-art rules must be followed.
 After this cleaning step, the cementitious material is applied to the saturated-surface-dry substrate using either: